cooper/juno/doc/technical/jelp.md

 but future applications may choose to implement JELP for better compatibility with juno.

-This documentation is to be used as reference when implementing IRC servers and pseudoservers.
+This document is to be used as reference when implementing IRC servers and pseudoservers.

 ## Format